scuhsoine/fictional-engine/README.md

        * GitHub username 3: scuhsoine
        * GitHub username 4: jchen678
        * GitHub username 5: mchristense6
    * When did you complete this exercise?
+3/3/18
    * How long did it take your team to complete this exercise?
+1 hour

 ## Table of Contents